randomrandom/deep-atrous-cnn-sentiment/README.md

 A Deep Atrous CNN architecture suitable for text (sentiment) classification with variable length.

-The architecture substitues the typical CONV->POOL->CONV->POOL->...->CONV->POOL->SOFTMAX architectures, instead to speed up computations it uses atrous convolutions which are resolution perserving.
+The architecture substitutes the typical CONV->POOL->CONV->POOL->...->CONV->POOL->SOFTMAX architectures, instead to speed up computations it uses atrous convolutions which are resolution perserving.
 Another great property of these type of networks is the short travel distance between the first and last words, where the path between them is bounded by C*log(d) steps, where C is a constant and d is the length of the input sequence.

 The architecture is inspired by the [Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099) and [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882).

-Where atrous layers are similar to the bytenet encoder in [Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099) and the max-over-time pooling idea was inspired from the [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) paper.
+Where the Atrous CNN layers are similar to the ones in the bytenet encoder in [Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099) and the max-over-time pooling idea was inspired from the [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) paper.

 <p align="center">
   <img src="https://raw.githubusercontent.com/randomrandom/deep-atrous-cnn-sentiment/master/png/architecture.png" width="1024"/>